Support our work by becoming our Patron! Learn More

 • A Large yolk has around 59 calories.

-• The yolk is valued for the richness and texture which it provides in both booking and baking.
+• The yolk is valued for the richness and texture that it provides in both cooking and baking.

-• The egg is kept in position at the centre of the egg with the help of the chalaza.
+• The egg is kept in position at the center of the egg with the help of the chalaza.

-• It has a thick-cord like an appearance and is composed of proteins.
+• It has a thick-cord-like appearance and is composed of proteins.

 • This chord-like structure may have to be strained while making custards.